 - Yosemite Facelift The annual 5 day event is organized by the Yosemite Climbing Association to help clean the park after the long and busy summer season.
 Volunteers are needed to pick up littler along roadways, the river corridor, on trails, near climbing routes, and in parking, camping and lodging areas.

 - Concours D’ Elegance in Murphys Car lovers will love the Concours D’ Elegance in Murphys.
 The annual event at Ironstone Vineyards helps raise money for local and statewide 4-H and State Fair scholarship programs.

 - Wine Stomp Stomping competitions, costume contests, silent auction and wine tasting will be featured.
-Check out this news article about it.
 Every year on the first Saturday in October you will find a crowd gathered to watch and take part in the Annual October Wine Stomp.
 The event celebrates harvest and the rich wine industry of Calaveras County.Website

 - Pine Mountain Lake 49er Festival with a parade on Main Street and celebration at Wayside Park, home of the community library museum.